ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/list.markdown

 The list of differences in the public Client API between 3.x and 4.0 contains the following changes:

-- removed fields and methods in types that exists in both 3.x and 4.0,
+- removed fields and methods in types that exist in both 3.x and 4.0
-- added fields and methods in types that exists in both 3.x and 4.0,
+- added fields and methods in types that exist in both 3.x and 4.0
-- types that don't exists in 4.0 API.
+- types that don't exist in the 4.0 API

-## Types with removed or added members
+## Types with Removed or Added Members

 {PANEL:BulkInsertOperation}

-#### Namespace changed
+#### Namespace Changed

 * 3.x: `Raven.Client.Document`
 * 4.0: `Raven.Client.Documents.BulkInsert`

-#### Removed methods
+#### Removed Methods

 * `void add_OnBeforeEntityInsert(Raven.Client.Document.BulkInsertOperation/BeforeEntityInsert)`
 * `void add_Report(Action<string>)`